 Abuse and trauma, including major losses, are considered foremost causes of anxiety.

 Shame anxiety and abandonment go hand-in-hand.
-Loss of physical closeness due to death, divorce, or illness is also felt as an emotional abandonment.
+Loss of physical closeness due to death, divorce, or illness is also felt like emotional abandonment.
 When we’re physically left, even briefly, we can blame ourselves and believe it’s due to something we did “wrong.”
 Yet, shame anxiety about abandonment has nothing to do with proximity.
 It happens whenever we perceive that someone we care about may not like or love us.
-We assume that we’re being rejected because in some way we’re inadequate or inferior, triggering deep beliefs that we’re basically unlovable.
-Even the passing of a loved one can activate feelings of emotional abandonment from childhood and cause shame about how our behavior prior to the death.